cantordust/cortex/CONTRIBUTING.md

-# Guidelines for contributing to NETL
+# Guidelines for contributing to Cortex

 ## Coding style